All Articles

 • The structural engineer designs footings to the specified bearing pressure and detail

-• The civil engineer (or the architect's drainage consultant) designs the perimeter and stormwater system to the engineer's drainage recommendations
+• The civil engineer (or the architect's drainage consultant) designs the perimeter and stormwater systems to the geotech's drainage recommendations

 • The builder plans the excavation sequence, the shoring (if required), and the foundation construction